Causal inference with recurrent and competing events: Counterfactual estimands

 correspond to principal stratum effects, e.g. the survivor average causal effect~\citep{robins_new_1986,frangakis_principal_2002,schmidli_estimands_2021}.
-The principal stratum estimand targets an unknown (possibly non-existent) subset of the population and therefore its role in decision-making is ambiguous \citep{ robins_new_1986,robins2007discussions, joffe2011principal,dawid2012imagine,stensrud_separable_2020-1,stensrud2021translating}.
-Integrally linked to the unknown nature of the population to whom a principal stratum effect refers, this estimand depends on cross-world independence assumptions for identification that can not be falsified in any real-world experiment.
+Identification of (\ref{eq:principal_stratum}) was also considered by \citet{xu_bayesian_2022} in the semi-competing events setting.
+The principal stratum estimand targets an unknown subset of the population \citep{ robins_new_1986,robins2007discussions, joffe2011principal,dawid2012imagine,stensrud_separable_2020-1,stensrud_translating_2022}.
+In cases where this subset is small, or non-existent, the principal stratum effects may play an unclear role in decision-making.
+Integrally linked to the unknown nature of the population to whom a principal stratum effect refers, this estimand depends on cross-world independence assumptions for identification that can not be falsified in any real-world experiment, in contrast to the (conditional) separable effects.